Fallon, Nevada: 2000 census

+Public health

 Between 1997 and 2003, the Fallon community experienced an unusually high incidence of childhood leukemia.
 In response, the U.S. Senate held the Field Hearing Before the Committee on Environment and Public Works during the winter of 2001.
 Nevada Assemblywoman Merle A. Berman was a participant.
 According to the minutes of that hearing, on February 14, Berman pressed for answers to ascertain why certain individuals, but not others were selected for the panel of experts chosen to investigate the leukemia clusters and "why the Federal Government was not involved in the testing."
 And on April 12, Berman obtained this testimony from one of the medical experts in attendance:

-[Dr. Thomas Sinks, the associate director for science at the National Center for Environmental Health at the Centers for Disease Control] clarified that nobody ever developed cancer because of chances.
+Dr. Thomas Sinks, the associate director for science at the National Center for Environmental Health at the Centers for Disease Control clarified that nobody ever developed cancer because of chances.
 There was always a cause, and the challenge in Fallon would be to discover the common denominator among the 11 children.
 The unifying cause was not yet known, but eventually science would identify the commonality.
 The probability of the Fallon cluster being a chance event was described by Dr. Sinks as being unlikely.

 In 2011, epidemiologists at the University of California, Berkeley theorized that the "space-time patterning" of the leukemia cluster was "consistent with the involvement of an infectious disease," and that a "possible mode of transmission" was "by means of a vector" since mosquitoes were "abundant in Churchill County outside of the urban area of Fallon."